Skip to Content

 Instructions

-1. Cut the onion in half, peel it, then dice it as finely as you can.
+1. Cut the onion in half, peel it, then cut it into 1cm (just under ½") chunks.

 2. Peel and mash the garlic.

-4. Slit the red chilli peppers vertically, not all the way through, do not cut in half leave the stalk in place to hold the chilli together.
+3. Slit the green chilli peppers vertically, not all the way through, do not cut in half leave the stalk in place to hold the chilli together.

 Nutrition Information: